 A Battalion Chief position was created in FY15 to manage the Training Division.
 The Battalion Chief oversaw creation of comprehensive training programs for each operational position title.

-He also implemented programs for leadership and professional development, enhanced EMS training, and health and fitness (which included adding a new health and fitness coordinator in 2016.)
+He also, implemented programs for leadership and professional development, enhanced EMS training, and health and fitness (which included adding a new health and fitness coordinator in 2016).

-The FY19 Budget includes the following initiatives to increase Operational Stability:
+The FY20 Budget includes the following initiatives to increase Operational Stability:

-• Increase in total FTE positions for expansion of service locations and implementation of 3.72 FTE staffing requirement per riding position.
+Increase in total FTE positions for expansion of service locations and maintenance of the District's 3.72 FTE staffing requirement per riding position.